kubo550/messenger-bot/README.md

    ```sh
    mv .env.example .env
    ```
-4. Enter all environment variables in .env file you can message me to get them
+4. Enter all environment variables in .env file you can DM me to get them

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
-## Usage
+## :computer: Usage

 Before you start you need to create a special tunnel between your localhost and the network.
 Open terminal and type
 ```sh